Check Valves - How They Work

 Check valves for water

-Check valves are used in numerous water applications, like drinking water and wastewater, and are simply called one-way water valves.
+A water check valve is used in numerous water applications, like drinking water and wastewater.
+These valves are simply called one-way water valves.
 For drinking water applications, they ensure that no media from the environment (outlet side of the valve) can enter the system with the safe, clean drinking water and contaminate it.
 For wastewater applications, they ensure that the waste water cannot re-enter the system and cause an overflow or additional contamination.
 For water pumping applications, a foot valve is often used to ensure no debris will enter the line and to keep internal pressure for priming purposes.
 Duckbill valves can also be used for discharges on water lines.
 Sump pump check valves ensure that the discharged water does not come back into the sump pump with gravity when the pump is turned off.

 Pneumatic check valve